carbon-language/carbon-lang/lldb/docs/status/status.rst

 LLDB has matured a lot in the last year and can be used for C, C++ and Objective-C development for x86_64, i386 and ARM debugging.
-The entire public API is exposed though a framework on Mac OS X which is used by Xcode, the lldb command line tool, and can also be used by Python.
+The entire public API is exposed though a framework on macOS which is used by Xcode, the lldb command line tool, and can also be used by Python.
 The entire public API is exposed through script bridging which allows LLDB to use an embedded Python script interpreter, as well as having a Python module named "lldb" which can be